rubrikinc/rubrik-powershell-sdk/Toolkit/Format/README.md

 or if you've defined a new type that requires custom formatting, please:

 1. Create a new `.ps1xml` file or update an existing one.
+2. Update this README to reflect the changes.
-2. Submit a pull request with your changes for review.
+3. Submit a pull request with your changes for review.

 ## Additional Resources